Outstanding results in a department and organization are only possible with high-performing employees on your team.

 Several years ago, a publicly-traded, professional services organization wanted to enhance the quality of the consultants they hired.
 This company provided temporary or interim executives to their clients in the areas of accounting, finance, information technology, supply chain, human resources, and other functions.
 They asked our organization to help.

 We developed a morning workshop to transfer proven interviewing skills to a team of 30 recruiters and hiring managers.
 In the afternoon, we provided each of them an opportunity to interview a candidate using these techniques.
-For this portion of the program, we utilized seven existing consultants and three outside candidates, with each “interviewee” being interviewed three times by different workshop participants using a unique set of questions.
+For this portion of the program, we utilized seven existing consultants and three outside candidates, with each “candidate” being interviewed three times by different workshop participants using a unique set of questions.
 Each of the three interviewers then compared notes and provided a recommendation whether to hire the person or not.

 After conducting the interviews and comparing notes, the clear determination was they would NOT HAVE HIRED 5 of the 7 existing consultants who were already on the payroll!
 You can imagine how eye- opening this experience was for this group.